Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 22. Click on the Form's detail Section outside the Unbound Object Frame to deactivate the Worksheet.

-23. Right-Click on the Unbound Object Frame and select Open (earlier we have selected Edit) from the Worksheet Object Menu.
+23. Right-click on the Unbound Object Frame and select Open (earlier we had selected Edit) from the Worksheet Object Menu.

-Here, you can mark a selected area of the Worksheet as Print Area, change Page Setup, Print Preview, or Print the Worksheet.
-The normal Paste Special menu options are available here.
+You can select specific areas of the worksheet as a Print Area, adjust Page Setup, use Print Preview, or print the worksheet.
+All standard Paste Special options are available for use.

-You can update these changes on the MS-Access Form by selecting the Update option on the File Menu.
-You don't have to search for the Excel File on disk later.
-You can even save a copy of this Workbook as a regular Workbook by selecting the Options Save Copy As from File Menu if needed.
+Any changes you make can be updated directly on the MS-Access Form by selecting the Update option from the File menu.
+There’s no need to locate the Excel file on your disk.
+If desired, you can also save a copy of the workbook as a regular Excel file using Save Copy As from the File menu.

-When your work is complete in Excel, select the option Close & Return to xlWorkBook: Form to come back to MS-Access Form, saving whatever work you have done with it.
+Once your work is complete, select Close & Return to xlWorkBook: Form to return to the MS-Access Form, ensuring that all your changes are saved.

 Isn't it something different to work with Excel from within MS-Access?